-Easier said than done!
-How you age is profoundly affected by how you handle stress.
-Stress is a response to the demands on our bodies and loves and is often a response to crisis or fears.
+Easier said than done, we know, but how you age physically is profoundly affected by how you handle stress.
+Stress is a response to the demands on our bodies and minds and is often a response to a potential crisis, worry, anxiety and fear.

-When we’re stressed, our adrenal glands focus on producing the stress hormones adrenaline and cortisol for survival.
+When we’re stressed, our adrenal glands focus on producing the stress hormones of adrenaline and cortisol for survival.
 If stress is short-lived, then these can keep us focused and alert so that we can handle whatever is happening in our environment.
-Years ago this would have been an attack from an animal or something else.
+Years ago this would have been an attack from an animal for example.
 In our modern world, there are far more triggers.
 Within our menopause age group, we are often looking after ageing relatives, or struggling with symptoms, caring for everyone else except ourselves!
 Does this sound familiar?

-What’s important to note here is that the adrenal glands are essential for women going through menopause.
-The adrenals produce small amounts of progesterone and oestrogen that are needed to supplement the decreasing production of progesterone and oestrogen in the body in general.
-When the adrenals can do their job, this additional production can re-balance the body and reduce menopausal symptoms.
+What is important to note is that the adrenal glands are essential for women going through menopause.
+The adrenal glands produce small amounts of progesterone and oestrogen that are required to supplement the natural decreasing production of both of those hormones.
+When the adrenals are working correctly, this additional production can re-balance the body and reduce menopausal symptoms.

-What happens when we’re stressed, however, is that your adrenal glands can’t focus on producing progesterone and oestrogen when they need to focus on providing the stress hormones for survival.
-To be specific, most of the body’s LDL cholesterol is going straight into making cortisol rather than manufacturing oestrogen and progesterone.
-The stress hormones take precedence, and this can mean that the additional oestrogen and progesterone that we so need don’t get produced and our symptoms can flare.
+What happens when we’re stressed?
+The adrenal glands cannot focus on producing progesterone and oestrogen if they are needed to focus on providing the stress hormones for survival.
+To be specific, most of the body’s LDL cholesterol is going straight into making cortisol, rather than manufacturing oestrogen and progesterone.
+The stress hormones take precedence, and this can mean that the additional oestrogen and progesterone, that we need, don’t get produced, then our symptoms can flare-up.
 Cortisol also goes one step further and can block your progesterone receptors, and the result can be progesterone resistance.

-Stress can also slow down your thyroid and the production of thyroid hormones resulting in issues like feeling cold and having aches and pains and hair loss.
-If this happens over a long period with the adrenal glands producing buckets of stress hormones to keep you alert the opposite may start to occur, and your body can go into burnout and adrenal fatigue.
-The adrenals merely get worn out.
+Stress can also slow down your thyroid and the production of thyroid hormones resulting in feeling cold and having aches and pains, also hair loss.
+If this happens over a long period with the adrenal glands producing buckets of stress hormones to keep you alert, the opposite may start to occur, and your body can go into burnout or adrenal fatigue.
+The adrenals get worn out.
 Adrenal fatigue has similar symptoms to menopause – insomnia, foggy thinking, exhaustion, depression and weight gain.
-High stress combined with menopause this is what’s called a “double whammy.”
+High stress, combined with menopause is what’s called a “double whammy.”
 Plus, guess what we tend to eat more when stressed, hence why people experience weight gain!

-All this is not meant to scare you and make you even more stressed.
-It’s merely showing you what can happen and just how much stress can impact us in menopause.
-We want to give our bodies the best possible support during this time, and reducing stress needs to be part of nourishing yourself.
+All this is not meant to scare you or make you feel even more stressed, but to show you what can happen, and just how much our stress can impact on us during menopause.
+We want to give our bodies the best possible support during this time, and reducing stress needs to form part of nourishing one’s self.

-Sometimes it just takes a little bit of information for us to be more aware of imbalances in our life and take action.
-Sometimes it takes a big kick up the backside.
-Either way, you now know that stress is stopping your body from doing what it can to counter the effects and the symptoms of perimenopause and menopause.
-Your body wants to help.
-I could write a whole book on this but let’s get to some practices that are more helpful.
+Sometimes it just takes a little bit of information for us to be more aware of imbalances in our life, and then we decide to take action.
+Often known as a kick up the backside.
+Either way, you now know that stress could be stopping your body from doing what it needs to do to combat the effects of perimenopause and menopause.
+Your body wants to help you, but you must help your body.

 Here are some simple things you can do to reduce your stress levels:

-- Wean yourself off caffeine as it recreates stress conditions for the body including raising cortisol.
+- Wean yourself off caffeine, as it recreates stress conditions for the body including raising cortisol.
 Do it gently, or you will experience what we call a melon head, which is a thumping headache as you withdraw.
 Figure out what is the minimum caffeine you need to survive.
 You will notice you instantly start to sleep better.
 We promise you will not taste the difference!

-- You could try some alternative therapies like Acupuncture as this has shown to improve the quality of life of menopausal women by reducing hot flashes, night sweats and aches and pains.
+- You could try some alternative therapies like Acupuncture as this has shown to improve the quality of life of menopausal women by reducing hot flashes, night sweats, aches and pains.

 - Get your nutrient levels tested by your GP as menopausal women tend to have some essential nutrient deficiencies.